 Outward Bound doesn’t only encourage students to contribute to the group; we require it.
 After all, on an Outward Bound expedition, awareness and respect of others is not optional; it is necessary for success.

-Outward Bound learning expedition are designed and delivered according to three main priciples.
+Outward Bound learning expeditions are designed and delivered according to three main principles.

 LEARNING THROUGH EXPERIENCE